-3 PSI 313

-INTERNATIONAL POLITICAL ECONOMY (W)

-Analyzes the relationship between states and markets, the nature of capitalism and globalization, international trade and finance regimes, international development, and the problem of global inequality.
+PSI 313 INTERNATIONAL POLITICAL ECONOMY (W) Analyzes the relationship between states and markets, the nature of capitalism and globalization, international trade and finance regimes, international development, and the problem of global inequality.
 Prerequisite: PSI 210.
-Spring, odd years.

-PSI 314 3

-UNITED STATES FOREIGN POLICY

-An analysis of post-World War II United States foreign policy from a variety of perspectives, including international relations theory, domestic politics, and group decision making.
-Prerequisites: PSI 101.
-Fall, even years.

-PSI 315 3

-GENDER AND INTERNATIONAL RELATIONS

-An analysis of feminist understandings of the major areas of international relations, including war and conflict resolution, globalization, development, and human rights.
+3 PSI 315 GENDER AND INTERNATIONAL RELATIONS An analysis of feminist understandings of the major areas of international relations, including war and conflict resolution, globalization, development, and human rights.
 Prerequisite: PSI 210.
-Spring, odd years.

-PSI 316 .5

-MODEL UNITED NATIONS

-This course provides students with opportunities to study the foreign policies of various countries and write policy papers in preparation for Model United Nations activities.
-Consent of the instructor is required.
+3 PSI 316 MODEL UNITED NATIONS This course provides students with opportunities to study the foreign policies of various countries and write policy papers in preparation for Model United Nations activities.
+Consent of th instructor is required.
 May be repeated for up to 3 credits.
-Each semester.

-PSI 380-389 1-3 SPECIAL TOPICS IN POLITICAL SCIENCE

-PSI 470 3-8

-INTERNSHIP IN POLITICAL SCIENCE (W)

-PSI 480 1-4

-INDEPENDENT STUDY IN POLITICAL SCIENCE (W)

-PSI 498 3

-SENIOR SURVEY IN POLITICAL SCIENCE (W)

-Selected topics to change yearly.
+1 PSI 380-389 1- SPECIAL TOPICS IN POLITICAL SCIENCE 3 PSI 470 3-INTERNSHIP IN POLITICAL SCIENCE (W) 8 PSI 480 1-INDEPENDENT STUDY IN POLITICAL SCIENCE (W) 4 PSI 498 SENIOR SEMINAR (W) This course introduces students to the skills required to conduct research in political science.
 Provides students with the capstone opportunity to do extensive research and present their findings in a seminar setting.
-Fall, annually.
-Prerequisite: PSI 296.
+3

-PSY 153 INTRODUCTION TO PSYCHOLOGY
+INTRODUCTION TO PSYCHOLOGY

 Principles and facts necessary for an introduction to the scientific understanding of human behavior on a biological and social-personal level.
 Provides an introduction to basic concepts necessary for specialization in the field.
-Each semester.
 IAI-S6900